A Church Within a Church: Ermita Espinar Ruins

 You can call the parish at 787-891-2989 for more info.

 Masses and other services are scheduled throughout the week.
-Office hours are Tuesday to Friday, from 10am to noon and 2pm to 4pm.
+Office hours are Tuesday to Friday, from 8am to noon and then 1:15-2:30pm or so.
 There are usually people around at other times and on weekends.
 The Facebook page has info on scheduled services.

 Once in Aguada, take Road 115 to Road 442 north-west (toward the ocean).
 On Road 442, it’s on the right at the first curve.
 There is a big parking lot across the street.